Leicester Central Station.

 These two railways are separated only by a gap across the Midland Main Line of Britain’s main railway network, to the north of

 Loughborough Central station, where a bridge and embankment were demolished in the late 1970s.
-There are exciting plans to replace these to make one long preserved railway - for details visit the “Bridging the Gap” web site
+There are exciting plans to replace these to make one long preserved railway - for details visit the “Bridge to the Future” web site

 The track bed south of Leicester North all the way to Calvert (north of London) has been sold off and much is demolished and built over.
 Likewise with the track bed north of Ruddington and northwards through Nottingham.